LEAGUE SETUP:

 Drafting will be done all in one day.
 The draft timer will be set at 90 seconds for the entire draft.

 If this is your first draft at Fantrax, please participate in some mock drafts on the site so that you are familiar with the draft room when it comes time for the real thing.
 Also, please conduct your drafting on a computer that is fast enough to handle the draft room.
+Drafting on a phone or table is not recommended regardless of speed.

 Here are 4 options you have in order to make your pick: